Resident Handbook Introduction

 STATEMENT OF POLICY

-The procedures as stated herein are for the purpose of residency matters related to the competency of the Resident of an MUSC-sponsored residency program.
+The procedures as stated herein are for the purpose of residency matters related to the performance of the Resident of an MUSC-sponsored residency program.
 The affected Resident shall be entitled to a grievance hearing following: 1) a decision of dismissal from a program, 2) failure to obtain credit for academic work completed as a result of academic deficiencies, 3) non-reappointment (i.e. non-renewal of the Resident Agreement) or 4) other matters felt by the Resident to be detrimental to his/her career.

 - Upon receipt of written notice from the Designated Institutional Official (DIO) for GME of a decision leading to an adverse action, a Resident may request a review of that decision by the DIO.
 The resident must make this request to the DIO within ten (10) business days of receiving that notice.

 - The Resident must submit the decision review request, in writing to the DIO.
 The DIO, upon receipt of the request may appoint an ad hoc grievance committee of the GMEC and this committee will be convened to review the adverse decision and to advise the DIO.
 The ad hoc committee will consist of four Program Directors, one Chief Resident, one faculty member (not from the same department) and one university official.
 The Resident may choose an additional Program Director to be on the committee and either a faculty member or a university official.
-If the Resident making the appeal does not choose a Program Director or university official within ten (10) business days of the date of the decision review request or if the Program Director, faculty member or university official is unavailable, the DIO will appoint these individual(s).
+If the Resident requesting the review does not choose a Program Director or university official within ten (10) business days of the date of the decision review request or if the Program Director, faculty member or university official is unavailable, the DIO will appoint these individual(s).

 - The typical process of the hearing will include the following steps: